 One point, Garmin make a DezlCam which is effectively a navigator and a dashboard camera together in one unit.
 Personally, I would not recommend it.
 If you want a Dash Cam, then buy a dash camera, but don’t try to combine the two models.

 Truck GPS Reviews

 In this section we’re looking at truck gps reviews and our written reports from our tests over the last few years.
-We have split the best gps for truckers reviews into two sections, the 2016/2017 Truck gps reviews and the 2015 truck gps reviews.
+As always we would highly recommend that you stick with the brand names within the Truck GPS sector.

-Garmin Dezl 770LMTHD Truck GPS
+Garmin Dezl 770LMTHD

-The Garmin Dezl 770 LMT-D Trucker’s GPS unit is part of Garmin’s all new Dezl Range of Trucking GPS units and comes with a range of two models with our favourite being the 770LMT-D which comes with a 7-Inch dual orientations screen and a fleet of features that have be specifically designed to help you get your truck from A to B, however if you’re driving a van or a small truck then you could go with the Garmin Dezl 570LMT that comes with a 5-inch screen.
+The Garmin Dezl 770 LMT-D Trucker’s GPS unit the previous model to the Dezl 780 above.
+It comes with a range of two models with our favourite being the 770LMT-D with a 7-Inch dual orientations screen and a fleet of features that have be specifically designed to help you get your truck from A to B.

+As with the new 2020 version, the 770 comes in a smaller model being the 570 that is great if you’re driving a van or a small truck.
+The Garmin Dezl 570LMT comes with a 5-inch screen.
 We like the 770LMT given it comes with a 7-inch screen that will offer the flexibility to see your directions whilst at the same time altering your location whilst your wearing gloves, given the screen is a glove friendly screen.

 As soon as you switch on the screen, you’re directed to a screen where you can enter your trucks length, width, height and weight meaning that your trucking gps will calculate routes taking into account your trucks dimensions and any traffic along your route.
 The Garmin comes with free lifetime traffic updates that allow you to stay out of the worst of the traffic, whilst the free lifetime map updates mean that you are always driving on roads that exists in your gps unit.